RainyCityCoder/SBY-backend/README.md

 Download the front-end repo [here](https://github.com/RainyCityCoder/SBY-frontend), and the back-end repo [here](https://github.com/RainyCityCoder/SBY-backend).

-Once downloaded, in your terminal navigate to `SBY-backend/pythonbackend`, and start the Django API with `python3 manage.py runserver`.
+Once downloaded, in your terminal navigate to `SBY-backend/pythonbackend`, run `pip install -r requirements.txt`, and start the Django API with `python3 manage.py runserver`.
 Please be aware that the API URL in the two `fetch()` commands in `~/SBY-frontend/src/Components/DataDisplay.jsx` will need to be updated.
 Next, navigate to `SBY-frontend`, and the React SPA may be initiated locally with `npm run dev`, which will provide a link to the running SPA, and should be `http://localhost:5173/`.

 ## Tech Stack